 Proper planning can help you time your transactions and make tax-efficient investing decisions.
 In December 2017, the Tax Cuts and Jobs Act changed the brackets for long-term capital gains and dividends.
 From 2018-2025, the rates have their own brackets, which are no longer tied to the ordinary income brackets.
-Below are the 2023 brackets for long-term capital gains and dividends:
+Just above are the 2024 brackets for long-term capital gains and dividends: